 Pursuant to FASB-ASC 840-20, lease expense is required to be recognized on a straight-line basis.
+For the year ended June 30, 2020, there was no lease expense incurred for annual base rent.
+As of June 30, 2020, there was no cumulative adjustment to record lease expense on a straight-line basis.
 For the year ended June 30, 2019, lease expense incurred is \$312,300 for annual base rent.
 As of June 30, 2019, the cumulative adjustment to record lease expense on a straight-line basis was \$1,427,518.
 This is classified as "Deferred rent payable" and is completely eliminated on the accompanying consolidating statement of financial position as a related party transaction.